 When it comes to storage options, you need to think about your overall needs and requirements.
 What will you be storing on your computer?
 Will you have some additional external storage?
 Will you be storing your files on the cloud?

-There are two storage options available for computers.
-These are the HDD, or the hard disk drive, and the SSD, or the solid state drive.
+There are two storage options you must consider.
+These are an HDD, or a hard disk drive, and an SSD, solid state drive.

 Why choose an SSD over the HDD?

-SSDs come in smaller sizes.
-Available in 1.0, 1.8, 2.5 inches which are way less than the 3.5 and 2.5 inches that the HDDs come in.
+- SSD’s come in smaller sizes.
+Available in 1.0, 1.8, 2.5 inches.
+HDD’s are typically around 3.5 and 2.5 inches.

 The Operating system

 However, keep in mind that there are computers that come with other operating systems by default.
 For example, there are Linux computers and computers that run on Google’s Chrome OS.

 Also, with Windows, you have a wider variety of computer options and brands to choose from.
-With Mac OS, you will be tied down to one brand and their products, so you have to consciously decide whether this is something you want.
+With Mac OS, you will be tied down to the one brand (Apple) and their products, so you have to consciously decide whether this is something you want.

 All in all, although Windows OS is more widespread, Mac OS supporters are much more vocal and will eagerly let you know that Mac OS is the better operating system.

 How true is this?
 That answer is the subject of an age-old debate that we wouldn’t want to get into here.
-Ultimately, it is all a matter of personal choice.
-So before you choose one, do your own personal analysis and decide for yourself.
+Ultimately, it is all a matter of personal choice, so before you choose one, do your own personal analysis and decide for yourself.

 Choosing a graphics card

-Graphics cards are particularly important for students in design and engineering fields.
-Some of the programs and software that these courses need are very demanding on the computer’s Graphics Processing Unit (GPU), so if you do not want to risk crashing your computer entirely, get one that can handle intense processing tasks.
+A powerful graphics card is particularly important for students in design and engineering fields.
+Some of the programs and software that these courses require are very demanding on a computer’s graphics processing Unit (GPU), so if you do not want to risk crashing your computer, get one that can handle intense processing of tasks and programs.

 How to choose one